 - 1/2 cup shredded Parmesan cheese

 For the Topping

 - 1 cup seasoned bread crumbs

 - 1 teaspoon paprika

-- Cook the pasta according to the package directions and drain.
+- Cook the pasta until al dente according to the package directions and drain.

-- In a skillet saute the onion and garlic in the butter over medium heat for about 5 minutes or until the onion is tender, stirring occasionally.
+- In a large skillet, saute the onion and garlic in the butter over medium heat for about 5 minutes or until the onion is tender, stirring occasionally.
 Remove from heat to cool.

-- In a very large bowl, whisk together the egg, milk and Italian seasoning.
+- In a very large bowl, whisk together the eggs, milk, Italian seasoning and crushed red pepper.

 Slightly adapted from Mom's Test Kitchen